danielfrg/danielfrg.com/content/articles/2013/11/nlp-semafor-salt-celery.md

 - Progress bars are always nice, a solution as described [here](http://docs.celeryproject.org/en/latest/userguide/tasks.html#custom-task-classes) and [integration with django](https://djangosnippets.org/snippets/2898/)

 If you have any other suggestion, improvement or question leave a comment.
-Or did you ran this on the whole [wikipedia](http://www.lsi.upc.edu/~nlp/wikicorpus/) and found something iteresting?
+Or did you ran this on the whole [wikipedia](http://www.lsi.upc.edu/~nlp/wikicorpus/) and found something interesting?
 Let me know that to.